-We ran dozens of searches on our two favorite European train booking platforms, RailEurope (formerly Loco2) and Trainline, and compared the results.
+We ran dozens of pan-Europe searches on our two favorite train booking platforms, RailEurope (formerly Loco2) and Trainline, and compared the results.
 The goal: determine which booking experience is smoother and results in better and cheaper routes.

 We have found that both of these platforms are better than booking directly from mainland Europe’s national train companies.
 They charge the same base prices for any particular train ticket, and often find better routes, which saves money.
 The catch: they add on small booking fees of a couple of euros.
 But overall they’re far easier to use than most European train booking sites, which can cause issues, particularly for those outside of a particular country, and even be impossible to use with foreign credit cards.